Product update

 - £100 monthly deposit

-Our calculator will instantly show your total balance, total interest earned, how much you actually contributed, and how much came from compound growth.
-This is one of the easiest ways to visualize long-term wealth building.
+The calculator instantly shows total balance, total interest, how much you contributed, and how much came from compounding.
+It is a quick way to picture long-term growth without manual math.

 Tips to Maximize Compound Growth

-- Start early: time is your biggest advantage.
+- Start early: time is the strongest multiplier.

-- Contribute consistently: even small monthly deposits make a big difference.
+- Contribute consistently: even small monthly deposits add up.

 Try the Compound Interest Calculator Today

-Whether you're saving for a home, retirement, education, or long-term investing, this calculator helps you make smarter financial decisions.
-Scroll up, enter your numbers, and explore how your money could grow over time.
+Whether you are saving for a home, retirement, school, or investing for the long term, this calculator helps you make steady, informed choices.
+Scroll up, enter your numbers, and see what happens when you tweak deposits, time, or rates.

 Open the calculatorQ & A

-A: No. Inputs stay in your browser unless you export or share results.
+No. Inputs stay in your browser unless you export or choose to share the results.

-A: Yes.
-Add regular contributions and simulate withdrawals (fixed or percentage) to see both saving and drawdown scenarios.
+Yes.
+Add recurring contributions and test fixed or percentage withdrawals to see saving and drawdown side by side.

 About the Author